Article I - Policy

 H. Monitoring and Enforcement

 Any information you post on the internet is public information.
-You are responsible for knowing how to use social network sites, managing any information you share on such sites, and for being compliant with all applicable website and University policies.
+You are responsible for knowing how to use social networking sites, managing any information you share on such sites, and being compliant with all applicable website and University policies.

 Since information posted on the internet is public, Stony Brook University may monitor social networking sites and, as with other electronic resources, University systems administrators may perform activities necessary to ensure the integrity, functionality, and security of the University’s electronic resources.
 Remember, other employers, organizations, and individuals may also monitor and share information they find on social networking websites.

 All professionals have a collective professional duty to assure appropriate behavior, particularly in matters of privacy and confidentiality.
 A person who has reason to believe that another person has contravened these guidelines should approach his/her immediate supervisor/program director for advice.
-An individual may also complain in writing to the Vice Dean of Undergraduate Medical Education.
+An individual may also submit a written complaint to the Vice Dean for Undergraduate Medical Education.

-- Keep official medical school activities in CBASE and Lotus Notes -- not on a social networking site.
+- Keep official medical school activities in CBASE -- not on a social networking site.

 - Do not interact with patients on social networking sites.